Zero-emissions vehicle: Subsidies for public transport

 Japanese public transport is being driven in the direction of zero emissions due to growing environmental concern.
 Honda has launched a conceptual bus which features exercise machines to the rear of the vehicle to generate kinetic energy used for propulsion.

 Due to the stop-start nature of idling in public transport, regenerative braking may be a possibility for public transport systems of the future.

 Subsidies for development of electric cars

 In an attempt to curb carbon emissions as well as noise pollution in South African cities, the South African Department of Science & Technology (DST), as well as other private investments, have made US$5 million available through the Innovation Fund for the development of the Joule.
 The Joule is a five-seater car, planned to be released in 2014.
 However the company ceased trading in 2012.

 Low and zero emission zones

 Several cities have implemented low-emission zones.
+Launched in 2019 and set to expand in 2023, the implementation of London's Ultra Low Emission Zone (ULEZ) incentivizes and accelerates the widespread adoption of cleaner vehicles through setting daily charge rates for driving vehicles that are non-compliant with ULEZ emission standards.
+Oxford was the first city in Britain to introduce a zero emission zone in February 2022 where electric vehicles can enter free of charge while other vehicles can pay up to £10 to drive in the zone between 07:00 and 19:00.

+Phasing out fossil fuel vehicles

+Aside from direct incentives towards zero emission vehicles, governments also introduce measures to phase out fossil fuel vehicles.
+This leaves zero emission vehicles as the main vehicle option available.